Sleep Apnea: Is It a Big Deal?

 By: Redmond Signature Dentistry

-Sleep apnea contributes to 450,000 death per year.
+Sleep apnea contributes to 450,000 deaths per year.
 So, yes!
 It is a big deal if you don’t undergo the proper channels to treat this deadly disease.
 If you believe you or a loved one have sleep apnea, you’re not alone.
 In America, sleep apnea affects more than 12 million people.

 In honor of Sleep Awareness Week, let our blog guide you to help take the appropriate and proactive actions, so you can #SleepWellLiveWell.